jmdodd/bbpress-email-notifications/readme.txt

 bbPress Email Notifications provides users with various email notifications relating to forum changes, as well as the ability to turn these notifications off.
 It overrides the bbPress-provided 'Subscribe' function, allowing users to turn all subscribed topic notifications off and on in one location.

-It also gives BuddyPress users a Settings > Subscriptions tab from which to manage their bbPress subscriptions.
+BuddyPress users can update their bbPress email preferences at Member > Settings > Notifications.
 WordPress users can update their preferences at Users > Your Profile.

-This plugin deals solely with bbPress plugin forums, and not with BuddyPress's group forums.
+This plugin deals solely with bbPress plugin forums, and not with BuddyPress group forums.

 Filters are available for modification of plugin behavior.